splunk/public-o11y-docs/rum/rum-rules.rst

 Default rules
 ===========================

 ..
-Note::You need at least one matching domain rule and one matching path rule.
+Note:: You need at least one matching domain and path rule.

 RUM has several default rules that you can find in the :guilabel:`RUM URL grouping` tab under :guilabel:`Data Management`.
 If you want to create a rule that conflicts with a default rule, you can deactivate the default rule globally, or by application.